PowerShell/Community-Blog/Posts/2021/02/Announcing-Community-Blog.md

 [Community-Blog](https://github.com/PowerShell/Community-Blog/issues) repository.

 The content in the Scripting blog is not going away.
-But rather than updating the posts there, where they will be lost among the 5400+ existing posts, they will be published here as fresh content that is easy to find.
+But rather than updating the posts there, where they will be lost among the 5400+ existing posts, the updated post will be published here as fresh content that is easy to find.

 So now it's your turn.
 Check out this [page]() to learn how to get started.